Mishabatoon/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard Analysis

 ## Overview of the analysis:
 The purpose of this challenge is to analyze and create relationships between multiple datasets using SQL language and running the datas in pgAdmin environment.
+This project will help Pewlett Hackard to plan and address the upcoming wave of mass retirement in the company.

-Using the tools and data provided to us, we were able to create new tables, reports and determined the following analysis:
+Using the tools and data provided to us, we were able to create new tables, reports, queries and determine the following analysis:
 - The Number of Retiring Employees by Title
 - The Employees Eligible for the Mentorship Program

 ## Results:

 **Table 1: Retiring Employees by Title**

 ![Retiring Titles](https://raw.githubusercontent.com/Mishabatoon/Pewlett-Hackard-Analysis/main/Screenshots/Retiring%20Titles.png)

-**Table 2: Eligible for the Mentorship Program by Title**
+**Table 2: Eligible for the Mentorship Program by Retiring Title**

+In order to be considered and be part of the Mentorship Program, an employee must be born between January 1, 1965 and December 31, 1965.

 ![Eligible_Mentorship](https://raw.githubusercontent.com/Mishabatoon/Pewlett-Hackard-Analysis/main/Screenshots/eligible_mentorship.png)